pilcrowonpaper/copenhagen/server-side-tokens.md

 ## Overview

-Server-side tokens refer to any long, random string that is stored in the server, usually in a database or memory storage, used for authentication and verification.
+Server-side tokens refer to any long, random string that is stored in the server, usually in a database or in-memory (e.g. Redis), used for authentication and verification.
 A token can be validated by checking if it exists in storage.
 Examples include session IDs, email verification tokens, and access tokens.

 ```
 CREATE TABLE token (